snandiDS/prokseq-deprecated/README.md

 DOWNLOAD:
 =========
-The pipeline can be obtained from the following reposiories.
+The pipeline can be obtained from the following repositories.

 DOCKER:
 -------
-	We strongly recommend to use docker to run the pipeline.
+	We strongly recommend using docker to run the pipeline.
 The external dependencies and R dependencies are all bundled in the container.
 	The container prokseq-v2.1:v1 is available in https://hub.docker.com/repository/docker/snandids/prokseq-v2.1